Tdude/reading-assessment/README.md

 This is a show-text, voice recording, save scores plugin for Wordpress

 I uploaded all the files to Claude AI.
 The text below is from there.
 It hurts to be human but I suppose I just have to get on with it...
+The question is, did I follow Clude's suggestions?
+Hey, I'm still hooman so Hell No!
+Good suggestions though :)

 ## Claude AI: